ian-small/Chloe.jl/README.md

 ## Usage

+You can run Chloë from the terminal.
 To access the annotator help manual use:

 ```bash
 julia --project=. chloe.jl annotate --help